Sunday, September 15, 2013

 Cobar to Peterborough

 September 13: Today's drive is relatively short in terms of time and distance compared to the past two days.
-Tonight we are camping at the Cobar Reservoir.
-There are in fact two reservoir's in Cobar.
-The first known as the Old Res, was constructed in the late 1800's after copper was discovered.
-The other reservoir known as the Newey or new tank is on the outskirts of the town.
+Tonight, we are camping at the Cobar Reservoir.
+There are actually two reservoirs in Cobar.
+The first, known as the Old Res, was built in the late 1800s after copper was discovered.
+The other reservoir, known as the Newey or new tank, is on the outskirts of the town.
 It has a boat ramp and flushing toilets and is our stop for this evening.
 The reservoir is a great spot to camp with lots of water birds and a lovely walk around the foreshore.

-We stopped at MacCullouchs Range rest area for a coffee break and saw the kids waiting for the playground to open:
+September 14: We stopped at MacCullouchs Range rest area for a coffee break and saw the kids waiting for the playground to open.

 September 15: We have camped in Broken Hill on many occasions and also at Silverton, but today we are just passing through.
 We filled up with fuel before crossing into South Australia.
-We had planned to camp at Yunta, but because we had such a strong tail wind we pressed on and are now camped at Peterborough.
+We had planned to camp at Yunta, but because we had such a strong tail wind, we pressed on and are now camped at Peterborough.
+Distance today: 483 km.

 2 comments: